Trees and field boundaries

 Planning to carry out work on a tree?

-When planning to carry out work on trees it is essential to consider the needs of of the tree.
+When planning to carry out work on trees it is essential to consider the needs of the tree.
 Incorrect pruning work can have a detrimental effect on the appearance and health of a tree and could ultimately make it unsafe.
 Ideally any work to trees should be carried out between September and February to avoid the bird nesting season.